 SOCIAL DISTANCING AND SCHOOL VEHICLES

-In the event a school vehicle is used to transport students while in Phase I or Phase II of Gov. Laura Kelly’s current plan to reopen Kansas, social distancing would apply.
+Note, this information is for guidance only.
+In the event a school vehicle is used to transport students while in Phase I or Phase II of Gov. Laura Kelly’s AD ASTRA plan to reopen Kansas, social distancing would apply.
 Social Distancing and School Vehicles Document (revised May 19, 2020)